Last updated July 27, 2017.

 Unlike other states that require the Family Nurse Practitioner (FNP) to work under the supervision of a physician, in 2008, FNPs in Colorado were granted absolute autonomy by legislation that included the medical authority to work independently within their scope of practice.

-To learn more about how you can earn your Family Nurse Practitioner degree in Colorado, simply request information from any or all of the schools below.
+To learn more about how you can earn your Family NP degree in Colorado, simply request information from any or all of the schools below.
 The more information you gather as you move toward a decision, the better informed you should be, which is essential to finding the program that is best for you.

 Family Nurse Practitioner Curriculum in Colorado